fbpx

 How do I apply for financial aid?

-Cheshire Academy requires all families to complete and submit the Parents’ Financial Statement (PFS) form through School and Student Services (SSS).
-Click here to begin the application on SSS.
-In addition to the PFS, all families must submit to SSS a filed IRS Form 1040 tax return with all schedules for 2020 and 2021, as well as all W-2s for 2022.
+Cheshire Academy requires all families to complete and submit the Parents’ Financial Statement (PFS) form through Clarity.
+Click here to begin the application on Clarity.
+In addition to the PFS, all families must submit to Clarity all tax returns for 2021 and 2022, including 1040, W2s, 1099s and all schedules.

 Cheshire Academy has a limited financial aid budget and we are not able to guarantee that financial aid will be available to late applicants or students who begin at Cheshire Academy paying the full tuition.
 Thus, it is best for a family to apply for financial aid by the financial aid application deadline rather than waiting until the applicant has been accepted for admission or already enrolled in the school.